Long Bio & Headshot

-Emily is an associate professor in the School of Information Sciences (the iSchool, formerly GSLIS) at the University of Illinois at Urbana Champaign.
+Emily is a professor in the School of Information Sciences (the iSchool, formerly GSLIS) at the University of Illinois at Urbana Champaign.

 Her research interests include information access, intellectual freedom and censorship, information ethics, information policy, and the intersection of print culture and reading practices.
 She is also a member of the Mapping Information Access research team.